6DammK9/nai-anime-pure-negative-prompt/ch04/ice_lake_ws.md

 First boot is a pain.
 BIOS version reports confusing info, finally I cleared CMOS (reset BIOS) and it boots fine.
 Memory training is long (5min), however it becomes fast after the first boot.

 The motherboard supports 2133 / 2400 in BIOS, which is undocumented in user maual.
-Since I can't afford too many items at the same time, the DIMM part is still slow.
-I may upgrade it to 3200 once I have enough budget.
+Since I can't afford too many items at the same time, the DIMM part is still slow. ~~I may upgrade it to 3200 once I have enough budget.~~ Also I have found that PMem may requires large CL / CAS value (latency) because of the memory die.
+If you operate with low bandwith DIMM meanwhile with low latency, memeory faults may raise and make your boot time a lot longer, and cause some BSODs.

 PMem will be very hot (full loading) when loading into Windows.
 It will use around 60GB, and you need [WS / Enterprise Win 10 / 11](https://www.compuram.de/blog/en/how-much-ram-can-be-addressed-under-the-current-32-bit-and-64-bit-operating-systems/) to support 2TB+ of RAM.